eProsima/DDS-Router/docs/rst/user_manual/wan_configuration.rst

 reach it.
 Thus, NAT traversal methods will be required.
-The most common method that we recommend is configuring the network router so it forwards a specific port from the internet to a specific host.
+The most common method that we recommend is configuring the network router so it forwards a specific port from the Internet to a specific host.

 .. note::